HDFGroup/hsds/docs/azure_ad_setup.md

 -------------------------------------

-In the Azure Portal, go to Azure Active Directory, select "App registrations" and click the the plus sign, "New registration" that will be used by the HSDS service.
+In the Azure Portal, go to Azure Active Directory, select "App registrations" and click the the plus sign: "New registration" that will be used by the HSDS service.
 In the register page, chose an appropriate name for the application and select the desired "Supported account types".

 In "API permissions", add the following permissions:

 * for "Microsoft Graph (2), add "openid, Sign users in", and "User Read, Sign in and read user profile"
 * for "Azure Service Management (1)", add "user_impersernation, Access Azure Service Management as organization user"
-* for "Azure Active Graph (1)", add "User.Read.All, Read all users' full profiles"k
+* for "Azure Active Graph (1)", add "User.Read.All, Read all users' full profiles"

 Under "Authentication", choose "https://login.microsoftonline.com/common/oauth2/nativeclient" for "Redirect URIs".